Cycling in Killarney: The Gap of Dunloe bike tour

-Now we get to talk about one of the coolest things we did in Ireland (or possibly anywhere else), biking the Gap of Dunloe with kids.
+Staying for a week in Killarney was the highlight of our time in Ireland.
+There are so many fun things to do in Killarney with kids, all offering the opportunity to step away from our typical routines in the US.
+And now we get to talk about one of the coolest things we did in Ireland (or possibly anywhere else), our Gap of Dunloe cycle trip.
 Photo spam will follow!

 The day started with a fitting at O’Sullivan’s Cycles in Killarney (we rented from their Muckross Road location, very close to our lodging and the point of embarkation for the boat trip).
+O’Sullivan’s is a very reputable Killarney bike rental shop and they can provide a wide range of equipment for your crew’s needs.
 Our plan was for Shoshana to ride on a rear-mounted seat on my bike and for Ronnie to pull Jacob in a single trailer.
 When we arrived, our gear was all set and just needed seat adjustments.
 Except that I had been set up with a bike whose frame looked like a beach cruiser, with wide-set handlebars.
 We knew the ride would be intense, so I tried things out in the parking lot to make sure I’d feel comfortable.
 In that moment, I was so glad to be a vocal advocate for myself – I felt that I could barely maneuver the bike safely and had no idea how I could possibly make it through the ride on that bike.
 The manager switched me into a more traditional hybrid and also switched Ronnie’s single trailer to a double to accommodate both kids.
 Double bonus for me!!!!
 With the adjustments made, we set off on the lovely flat road to meet the boat at Ross Castle in Killarney National Park.
+In general, cycling in Killarney is fairly easy thanks to the flat ground in and around town.

 Boat ride through Killarney National Park